Note that specific details are subject to change as we move forward.

 No, I will not be able to file Medicare, and unfortunately, before a Medicare recipient can attend my clinic Medicare requires you to sign a waiver, stating that you will not seek any reimbursement for any of my services, because I opted out of Medicare as of 1/1/15.

 But Medicare patients with Advantage Plans may be able to seek reimbursement from their Advantage insurance providers for most services.

 Why will you not be accepting Medicare as insurance?

 This deserves an extra comment: not only does Medicare make a zillion rules, they are often vague or even contradictory.
 At the same time, if a doctor is judged (by a bureaucrat) to have not followed the rules precisely, the doctor can be fined (which I have seen with other providers) or even jailed (which I do not wish to see).
-There are already literally over 130,000 pages of Medicare regulations (and that was in 2001!-- click Here for link), and keeping up with them is not a good use of time.
+There are already literally over 130,000 pages of Medicare regulations (and that was in 2001!-- click Here for link), and pretending one could keep up with them is not a good use of time.

 For further information on how Medicare complicates care, click here.

-Once you get past the glittery eye-shadow, this doctor's views on Medicare should be taken seriously (Click here!).
+For another point of view, this doctor's views on Medicare should be taken seriously (Click here!).